NCAR/geocat-datafiles/CONTRIBUTING.md

-Please refer to the [GeoCAT website](https://geocat.ucar.edu/) for an overview of the broader GeoCAT project and relevant resources.
+Please refer to the [GeoCAT website](https://geocat.ucar.edu/) for an overview of the GeoCAT project and relevant resources.

 Below are some guidelines for adding new files to geocat-datafiles.